OlympusDAO-Education/Documentation/basics/migration.md

 When the migration is live, the Olympus front-end will be updated to allow the migration of all your v1 OHM tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.

-The migration process requires two steps: one to approve the contract to spend your v1 tokens, and another that actually migrates all your tokens to gOHM.
+The migration process requires two steps: one to approve the contract for each of your v1 tokens, and another that actually migrates all your tokens to gOHM.

 {% hint style="info" %}
 Each v1 token type requires its own approval step.
 For example, if you have OHM